What are sugars?: Easy guide to sugars and carbs

 Sugars are not just sweet.
 They have numerous important properties that contribute to the appearance, texture, and shelf life when it’s added to foods:

 Adding a little sugar to foods such as sour fruits (frozen berries or rhubarb) helps to balance the flavor and make them more palatable.
 Without sugar, some of the nutritious foods might be harder to eat enjoyably.
-Sugar also enhances fruit flavors in foods.
+Sugar also enhances fruit flavors in foods and processed meats.

 Sugar helps to provide a thickness and consistency in various types of drinks and in semi-liquid foods like syrups and sweet sauces.